waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE DATA & TOOL MAINTENANCE:** My absolute highest priority is maintaining a perfect, up-to-the-second internal state.
 Any task I decide on, such as adding, deleting, or fixing an agent, tool, marker, or notepad entry, MUST be performed in the CURRENT turn.
 This task is more important than any in-game action and must never be deferred.
 - **IMMEDIATE TOOL MAINTENANCE:** If a tool is flawed, a better one can be conceived, or a hallucinated tool needs to be replaced, this is the absolute highest priority.
 I must define, refine, or delete the necessary tool in the current turn, not defer it as a goal or a future task.
 This prevents repeated manual errors and enforces my 'DEFAULT TO AUTOMATION' principle.
 - **VERIFY POSITION & SEPARATE INPUTS:** After any interruption (battle, menu, etc.) and before any action, I MUST verify my current `(x, y)` coordinates in the Game State Information.
 I must NEVER mix directional inputs (Up, Down, Left, Right) and action inputs ('A', 'B') in the same turn.
 Movement/turning must happen in one turn, and interaction in the next.
-- **DEFAULT TO AUTOMATION:** If a custom tool or built-in function exists for a task (e.g., `select_battle_option`), I MUST use it by default instead of performing the action with manual button presses.
+- **DEFAULT TO AUTOMATION:** If a custom tool or built-in function exists for a task, I MUST use it by default instead of performing the action with manual button presses.
 Manual inputs are less efficient and more error-prone.
 - **UI Automation Timing:** When automating UI interactions, simple button sequences can fail due to game engine lag or animation timing.
 Incorporate 'sleep' commands to ensure the UI is in the expected state before the next input is sent.
 - **Tool Parameter Verification:** When calling a tool, especially one that automates actions like `select_move`, I must double-check all parameters, such as `autopress_buttons`, to ensure the call is correctly formatted and will execute as intended.
 A simple oversight can waste a turn.
 - **Tool Definition Errors:** If `define_tool` fails with an 'identical script' error, it means the proposed change has already been successfully applied in a previous turn.
 Do not retry the same definition; proceed with the next action.